Charity Bike Ride Inspiration

 Ibiza’s reputation is more skewed towards partying than pedalling but it’s a beautiful country with amazing wildlife and coastline.
 You can undertake a two day challenging ride for charity before relaxing on some of its stunning beaches.
 All in the name of warming down of course!
 Best go in the spring before it gets too hot.

-6 Riding through history beside The Great Wall of China
+6 Ride through history by Great Wall of China

 This is a classic charity ride and there are many providers and charities online that can facilitate your journey.
 But why bike it?
 Well, for a start it’s one of the world’s most important UNESCO heritage sights.
 You’ll be able to see much more than you would as a tourist on foot, and getting away from the crowds will enable you to immerse yourself into the past, into a century when the wall was the frontline defence of Imperial China.
 You will bike through mountain ranges and rural villages in the shadows of the Great Wall, and perhaps have the chance to visit ancient Ming Tombs and the Black Dragon Pools National Park along the way.
 If you end in Beijing, then on completion of your challenge you can explore some of the many attractions of China’s capital city like the Forbidden City and the Temple of Heaven.
 Or you can extend your journey and take a flight or overnight sleeper to Xian to see the little terracotta fellas.